‘Vikings’ Season 4 Finale: Jonathan Rhys Meyers Character Is Introduced As A ‘Religious Warrior’

 Vikings returns to History Channel with the Season 4 finale, Episode 20, on Wednesday, February 1, at 9 p.m.
 ET.

 According to History Channel’s schedule, Episode 20 of Vikings will be titled “On The Eve.”
-The synopsis for this episode as follows.
+The synopsis for this episode is as follows.

 “Prince Aethelwulf finds himself subject to the Vikings’ battle master plan.
 Ecbert remains behind with a plan of his own.”